nate-thegrate/get_hooked/packages/get_hooked/README.md

 ### `Get` naming conventions

-Just like how each Hook function starts with `use`, Get objects should start with `get`.
+Just like how Hook functions generally start with `use`, Get objects generally should start with `get`.

 If the object is only intended to be used by widgets in the same `.dart` file, consider marking it with an annotation: